Henry Hudson (artist)

 Henry Hudson (born 1982, Bath) is a British artist who lives and works in London.
 He is best known for his use of Plasticine as his artistic medium in the creation of textured ‘paintings’.
 Hudson's most notable exhibition to date was The Rise and Fall of Young Sen – The Contemporary Artist’s Progress, which was shown at Sotheby's SI2 Gallery, London in May 2015.
 The exhibition consisted of ten large scale Plasticine paintings, depicting a contemporary version of William Hogarth's A Rake's Progress.
-According to the New York Times, all ten paintings were sold prior to the show opening.
+According to The New York Times, all ten paintings were sold prior to the show opening.

 Biography

 Hudson grew up in Yorkshire and attended Ampleforth College.
 He graduated from Central Saint Martins College of Art and Design in 2005 after taking a foundation degree at Chelsea College of Art and Design.
-His father is sculptor, Richard Hudson.
+His father is sculptor Richard Hudson.

 Artwork

 Hudson makes paintings, sculpture, etchings and performance based work.
 For the past seven years, his medium of choice has been Plasticine.
 In The Telegraph newspaper Hudson explains “I did performance as a student, but when I left I was broke and looking to make things I could sell.
 I’ve always loved the impasto painters: Leon Kossoff, Frank Auerbach, anyone a bit gloopy.
 So Plasticine felt like something I could run with.”

-In the New York Times Hudson was quoted as saying that “there are certain things you can do with Plasticine that you can’t do with paint”, the writer Laura K. Jones has said that Hudson's use of Plasticine creates paintings that look “more like oil paintings than oil paintings themselves” and the critic Richard Dormant has described Hudson as an “astonishing young painter”.
+In the New York Times Hudson was quoted as saying that “there are certain things you can do with Plasticine that you can’t do with paint.”
+Writer Laura K. Jones has said that Hudson's use of Plasticine creates paintings that look “more like oil paintings than oil paintings themselves” and the critic Richard Dormant has described Hudson as an “astonishing young painter.”.

 Hudson's work is concerned with ideas of Britishness and contemporary culture.
 His most recent series, The Rise and Fall of Young Sen – The Contemporary Artist’s Progress, satirises social stereotypes and the vulgarity that can stem from wealth, frame and consumer culture.
 Dylan Jones wrote in GQ magazine: “the pictures are saturated with contemporary cultural references ‘satirising the absurdity of modern life, from political issues to social stereotypes and the contemporary art world’”.
 Hudson also often pays tribute other artists from history either through emulating their style or re-appropriating their compositions.
 Examples include Van Gogh, Hieronymus Bosch as well as William Hogarth.